jeffswartz/learning-opentok-android-original/README.md

 The code for this section is added in the step-4 branch of the repo.

+First, let's test the code in this branch:

+1. Find the test.html file in the root of the project.
+You will use the test.html file to connect to the OpenTok session and view the audio-video stream published by the Android app:

+   * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `ksessionCredentialsUrl` property used in the iOS app.

+   * Add the test.html file to a web server.
+(You cannot run WebRTC videos in web pages loaded from the desktop.)

+   * In a browser, load the test.html file from the web server.

+2. Run the Android app.
+The Android app publishes an audio-video stream to the session and the the web client app subscribes to the stream.

-Note that in addition to initializing and connecting to the session, the `onSessionConnectionDataReady()` method calls the `initializePublisher()` method:
+Now lets look at the Android code.
+In addition to initializing and connecting to the session, the `onSessionConnectionDataReady()` method calls the `initializePublisher()` method:

       private void initializePublisher() {
           mPublisher = new Publisher(this);